smchala/demultiplexer-wallet/README.md

 - Learn Cairo, tut
 - Env
 - 1st steps for poc
-- Create wallet that user can input all config
+- Create wallet that user can input all config x
 - Check for funds are enough to cover what the user chose to send
 - Validate all configs, weights….
 - Store all into the contract